 The stress-filled world we all live in will drive different customers to different brinks.
 Those who are typically a little bold often become outspoken, testy under pressure, while naturally timid souls can seem even more fragile, easily frightened.
 Clearly, your CSRs need to display an adaptable business style; they may be required to shield themselves from verbal attacks, provide reassurance, and function as psychological counselors – all within the same hour!

 Be sure your CSRs reflect the passion and value you’re looking to provide.
-Train CSRs to treat each customer as if he or she were the only one that matters, and encourage them to be honest about what they can and can’t deliver for any given financial situation.
+Train CSRs to treat each customer as if they were the only one that matters, and encourage them to be honest about what they can and can’t deliver for any given financial situation.

-While perhaps invaluable for making sales and taking control of precarious situations, these personalities may benefit from extra coaching on how to temper themselves when offering general advice and dealing with nervous customers.
+While perhaps invaluable for making sales and taking control of precarious situations, these personalities may benefit from extra coaching on tempering themselves when offering general advice and dealing with nervous customers.
 Role-play with them.
 Ensure they don’t seem too busy to bother answering petty questions or more interested in just making a sale than listening to a customer’s dilemma.

 These individuals usually have impressive analytical skills.
-A problem, though, is that they‘re often more comfortable dealing with abstracts and theories than with people.
-Provide them with some good, reliable ice-breaking techniques so they sound more animated and empathetic when conversing with customers.
-They often speak in direct, short sentences which can give others the impression they’re cool or aloof.
+However, the problem is that they‘re often more comfortable dealing with abstracts and theories than with people.
+Please provide them with some good, reliable ice-breaking techniques, so they sound more animated and empathetic when conversing with customers.
+They often speak in direct, short sentences, giving others the impression they’re cool or aloof.
 Offer these CSRs frequent tips on how to sound not just professional, but also compassionate and caring.

-Of course all the training and coaching in the world won’t help a CSR who’s totally wrong for the job or totally wrong for your workplace.
-This is why it’s so important to know your needs ahead of time and place the right personality in the right position.
+Of course, all the training and coaching in the world won’t help a CSR who’s totally wrong for the job or totally wrong for your workplace.
+This is why it’s important to know your needs ahead of time and place the right personality in the right position.

 It’s also vital to note the size of your CSR candidate’s previous work environment.
-Someone coming from a large agency may not realize how flexible, versatile and multi-tasking he or she might need to be in a smaller office where employees tend to do everything from running errands to selling products.
+Someone coming from a large agency may not realize how flexible, versatile, and multi-tasking they might need to be in a smaller office where employees tend to do everything from running errands to selling products.
 Conversely, a CSR from a small office might dislike the structure or defined parameters of a big company and could feel stifled and ultimately become resentful.

 Having a firm grasp of your candidates’ mindsets can help you better determine how suited they are to your company’s specific needs and how coachable or trainable they may or may not be.

-Your independent, self-directing CSR candidate or employee might resent the critiques, direction and close oversight you give.
+Your independent, self-directing CSR candidate or employee might resent the critiques, direction, and close oversight you give.
 To counter this, ask for his or her input.
-Present constructive feedback as a learning experience, an opportunity to grow, in order to quell any growing feelings of animosity.
+Present constructive feedback as a learning experience, an opportunity to grow, to quell any growing feelings of animosity.

 These are the days when every CSR on your payroll needs coaching on how to stretch beyond his or her limits and do what’s necessary to help maintain and grow business.
-There are no free passes in this market where companies are closing daily and losses are rampant.
-You need ambitious, knowledgeable, compassionate, attuned service representatives who are prepared to deal with virtually any situation and any existing or potential customer.
+There are no free passes in this market where companies are closing daily, and losses are rampant.
+You need ambitious, knowledgeable, compassionate; attuned service representatives prepared to deal with virtually any situation and any existing or potential customer.

-The role of a CSR is an ever-evolving one, shifting from its original emphasis on service to one that’s more focused on sales.
-Now, however, more and more companies will find themselves in need of CSRs who can not only service and sell but also advise and comfort.
-Employing CSRs who lend an attentive ear, offer practical solutions, present new product options and display a sincere interest in the unsettling dilemmas faced by today’s customer will keep your agency way ahead of the competition.
+A CSR's role is an ever-evolving one, shifting from its original emphasis on service to one that’s more focused on sales.
+However, more and more companies will find themselves in need of CSRs who can service and sell and advise and comfort.
+Employing CSRs who lend an attentive ear, offer practical solutions, present new product options, and display a sincere interest in the unsettling dilemmas faced by today’s customer will keep your agency way ahead of the competition.